opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Choose a color in the palette available at the bottom of the open memo; palette colors can also be selected and edited by using the style editor.

-.. tip:: **To navigate the memos posted in the xsheet:**
+.. tip:: **To navigate the memos posted in the Xsheet:**

-    Click the arrow buttons under the new memo button to check the previous or next memo: the xsheet automatically pans to show where the memo is posted.
+    Click the arrow buttons under the new memo button to check the previous or next memo: the Xsheet automatically pans to show where the memo is posted.

 .. tip:: **To open a memo:**